CallumBoi0013/attract-extra/layouts/extended/README.md

 ###Enhancements
 This is a list of enhancements I am considering adding to the library:
-* onDemand animations
+* method chaining config creator use AnimationConfig class instead of table to allow for proper method chaining
+* improve method and property naming - base it on other animation libraries (flash or android)
 * move POSITIONS to user friendly method
+* add objects the same way we add animations, move objects into the objects folder (add_object)(
+* move object position functions into a method attached to objects instead of POSITIONS?
 * actual debugger lines in debugger
-* move object position functions into a method attached to objects instead of POSITIONS?
+* onDemand animations
-* need a way to distinguish and run object animations vs. non-object animations
+* need a way to distinguish and run object animations vs. non-object animations (not attach animations to objects)
 * reorder objects on draw list - sort?
 * add_clone method - shadows uses clones, but separate images/artwork do not
 * some freakin' cool new objects (wheel, randomwheel, etc)
-* improve method and property naming - base it on other animation libraries (flash or android)
-* method chaining config creator use AnimationConfig class instead of table to allow for proper method chaining
 * transform - scale + rotate from center
     setCenterAlign option for objects?
 If enabled, modify X/Y/W/H with -width / 2 and -height / 2
 * color - from rgb to rgb